fawadmalik/automation-design-patterns/src/test/java/org/fmalik/automation/speedImprovements/v4/ImplementationDocumentation.md

 on the Subject to tell them when its state changes.
 So, there is a relationship between the one Subject and the many observers.
 Why not first look at the ISubject interface?

+There are  Attach and Detach methods that are used by the observer classes to associate themselves with the subject.
+The rest of the methods are invoked in the various steps of the test execution workflow to notify the observers about changes in the state of the subject.
+In order for the subject to be able to notify the observers, they need to implement the ITestBehaviorObserver interface where all notification methods are defined.

+The specific subject knows nothing about the implementations of the observers.
+It is working with a list of ITestBehaviorObserver objects.
+The Attach and Detach methods add and remove observers to/from the collection.
+In this classic implementation of the observer design pattern, the observers are responsible to associate themselves with the subject class.
+Not all the observers need to implement all the notification methods.
+In order to support this requirement, we are going to add a base class that is going to implement the ITestBehaviorObserver interface.